-Rachel Copeland began her social work career in Birmingham, Ala., working with children and adolescents in the foster care system, and eventually working in child advocacy and outpatient counseling.
+Rachel Copeland began her social work career in Birmingham, Alabama, working with children and adolescents in the foster care system, and eventually working in child advocacy and outpatient counseling.
 After practicing clinical social work for eight years, she moved to New York City to pursue her doctorate from NYU, where she taught as an adjunct instructor for four years.
 During her time in New York, Copeland was also the Director of Forensic and Clinical Services at the Manhattan Child Advocacy Center and served as a research therapist and supervisor for an NIMH-funded intervention study through the Cancer Institute of New Jersey.
 Her dissertation examined experiences of adolescent pregnancy amongst poor women in Costa Rica.
-She has over 13 years of experience as a clinical social worker, specializing in treating a variety of problems, including trauma, attachment, anxiety, and conflict in marriages and families.
-In her free time, she enjoys yoga, knitting, cooking, reading crime novels, and spending time with her husband.
+She has over 18 years of experience as a clinical social worker, specializing in treating a variety of problems, including trauma, attachment, anxiety, and conflict in marriages and families.
+In her free time, she enjoys running, knitting and spending time with her husband and son.

 Degrees and Certifications